anebz/cloud/Accreditations/aws_solutions_associate.md

 RDS has storage autoscaling to scale storage capacity with zero downtime.

-* ElastiCache: caches database query results
+ElastiCache: caches database query results

+Cloudwatch has the following enhanced monitoring metrics fr RDS: RDS child processes and OS processes

 ### X.Y.
 EBS

 They can only be attached to instances in the same AZ.
+Don't allow concurrent connections from multiple instances

 | Features | SSD | HDD |
 |-|-|-|